 How Do You Win?

-Although traffic ticket offences are Provincial offences and are not criminal offences, the standard of proof is the same as offences under the Criminal Code, which is proof beyond a reasonable doubt and the responsibility is on the prosecution to meet this burden.
+Although traffic ticket offences are provincial offences and not criminal offences, the standard of proof is the same as for offences under the Criminal Code, which is proof beyond a reasonable doubt, and the responsibility is on the prosecution to meet this burden.

-There could also be a Charter challenge if there was an abuse of procedure of your Charter rights.
-An example of this is unreasonable delay of the trial or unreasonable search and seizure of your vehicle.
+There could also be a Charter challenge if there was an abuse of procedure in violation of your Charter rights.
+Examples of such violations would be unreasonable delay of the trial or unreasonable search and seizure of your vehicle.
 A successful Charter challenge could result in a dismissal of the case or an offer of a lesser charge.

 And finally, any ambiguity on the face of the ticket, such as with regards to the charge laid, the fine, the particular section of the act, etc., should be interpreted in favour of the accused.
 It is worth it to have an experienced legal professional examine your ticket and give you an opinion before you decide how you will proceed with your charges.